algorandfoundation/algokit-utils-ts/docs/code/classes/types_algorand_client.AlgorandClient.md

 Returns an `AlgorandClient` loading the configuration from environment variables.

-Retrieve configurations from environment variables when defined or get defaults.
+Retrieve configurations from environment variables when defined or get default LocalNet configuration if they aren't defined.

 Expects to be called from a Node.js environment.

+If `process.env.ALGOD_SERVER` is defined it will use that along with optional `process.env.ALGOD_PORT` and `process.env.ALGOD_TOKEN`.

+If `process.env.INDEXER_SERVER` is defined it will use that along with optional `process.env.INDEXER_PORT` and `process.env.INDEXER_TOKEN`.

+If either aren't defined it will use the default LocalNet config.

+It will return a KMD configuration that uses `process.env.KMD_PORT` (or port 4002) if `process.env.ALGOD_SERVER` is defined, otherwise it will use the default LocalNet config unless it detects testnet or mainnet.

 #### Returns